mallorbc/whisper_mic/README.md

 See the video tutorial for this repo [here](https://www.youtube.com/watch?v=nwPaRSlDSaY)

+The video is a bit out of date now.
+The code is much better now and pip installable

 ### Professional Assistance

 If are in need of paid professional help, that is available through this [email](mailto:blakecmallory@gmail.com)